Skip to main content

 Breaking the Technical Hierarchy Trap

-In the tech industry, there's an unspoken assumption that technical teams should be led by those with the deepest technical expertise.
-This conventional wisdom, while seemingly logical, may actually be holding organisations back from achieving their full potential.
-The practice of promoting technical experts into management positions creates a complex web of challenges that ripple throughout organisations, affecting everything from innovation to career development.
+In tech, we often assume technical teams should be led by the most technically skilled people.
+This common thinking, while it seems sensible, might actually be stopping organisations from reaching their full potential.
+Promoting technical experts to management creates a range of problems that affect everything from innovation to career growth.

 The Power of Intentional Alerting